kinvolk/btfgen/README.md

 run it on different kernels.
 The size of the BTF info for each kernel for a specific program is some hundreds of bytes in most of the cases.

+**Note: This is an experimental repository.
+We plan to upstream these changes to libbpf and probably bpftool too.**

 ## How does it work?

 The logic to calculate the BTF information that is needed for an eBPF program is